s0rta/revengate-new/roadmap.md

 ## v0.12.9
 - [x] bug: Command.Pick is broken for coffee
 - [x] bug: keyboard movement should be disabled during conversations
-- [ ] deprecate Viewport.center_on_coord()
-- [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [x] conditions summary in Inspect and message log
 - [x] glasses in stash
 - [x] a bit smarter choosing the next speaker with the Talk button
 - [x] bump Andoid build target
-- [ ] openjdk-17-jdk-headless in build recipe?

 UI
 - [x] duplicate messages are collapsed in message overlay and message log screen